Phedimus spurius 'Tricolor'

 The origin of this variegated cultivar of Phedimus spurius is unknown.

 Phedimus spurius 'Tricolor', formerly known as Sedum spurium 'Tricolor', is a beautiful succulent that forms mats of colorful foliage by creeping stems that root at the nodes.
-It grows up to 4 inches (10 cm) tall with a spread up to 20 inches (50 cm).
-Leaves are fleshy, toothed along the tip, green in the center and edged with white and pink.
+It grows up to 4 inches (10 cm) tall with a spread of 20 inches (50 cm).
+Leaves are thick, fleshy, toothed along the tip, green in the center, and edged with white and pink.
 They are up to 1.4 inches (3.5 cm) long and up to 0.5 inches (1.3 cm) wide.
 Flowers are small, star-shaped, bright pink, and appear in clusters on short stems above the foliage in spring.

 This cultivar is also sold as Phedimus spurius 'Tri-color' or Sedum spurium 'Tri-color'.